Supply Chain Initiatives

 Detailed CSR Evaluation

 Suppliers can choose to answer either an online SAQ provided by the RBA or an SAQ prepared by Epson that is based on the RBA’s Validated Audit Program (VAP) audit criteria.
-The Epson SAQ is designed to thoroughly check labor conditions (respect for human rights) and has many questions in the labor section.
+The Epson SAQ is designed to thoroughly check the human rights situation at suppliers’ sites and thus has many questions in the labor section as well as questions about the protection of the rights of indigenous peoples and foreign immigrants.
+Epson’s SAQ form is available in multiple languages2 to ensure that local suppliers of Epson's overseas manufacturing sites understand the questions on the SAQ and provide accurate answers.

 Suppliers who are deemed high risk are audited in accordance with RBA criteria and are asked to take corrective action as needed.